-Gospel Bell is an ensemble of musicians and singers based in Oxfordshire and Warwickshire, UK.
-We play traditional Gospel songs with an uplifting spiritual edge, blended with musical influences from folk, blues and country.
-Our regular pub gigs are inclusive and all are welcome to join us.
-To reflect this, we describe the coming together of instruments and voices as the Gospel Bell collective.
+Gospel Bell play traditional Gospel songs with an uplifting spiritual edge, blended with musical influences from folk, blues and country.
+Over the years, we have played regular pub gigs and the coming together of instruments and voices was sometimes referred to as the Gospel Bell collective [Facebook page]

 Gospel Bell also play at a wide range of other venues – from churches to festivals, village halls, gardens parties and fund-raising events.
 Here we offer a range of options – from concert style performances to foot-stamping audience participation and choral singing at festival and party events to more sensitive worship support at formal and informal church services.

-The YouTube video and SoundCloud playlist feature twenty songs from the Gospel Bell repertoire that showcase the music we play in open sessions (as Gospel Bell collective) and in more performance-oriented environments (as Gospel Bell).
+The YouTube video and SoundCloud playlists feature songs from the Gospel Bell repertoire that illustrate the music we play:

 We are also involved in dance and other forms of music and can provide an engaging combination of the two for event organisers who would like to maximise participation.
 For more details, please see the DANCE and OTHER MUSIC sections.